Karsker/Security-Manager/README.md

 #### Working
 Using the `OpenKey()` function of the `winreg` module, the `AllowBluetooth` key is opened with all access priviledges using the `KEY_ALL_ACCESS` argument.
 Then using the `SetValueEx()` function, the value of the `value` DWORD is set to 2 for enabling, and to 0 for disabling Bluetooth.

+### Command Prompt Access
+The functions that control access to Command Prompt are `enableCMD()` and `disableCMD()`.
+By defaut, the keys to control the access to Command Prompt do not exist in the registry.
+The key `System` must be created under `HKEY_CURRENT_USER\Software\Policies\Microsoft\Windows`.
+Under the newly created key, a new DWORD value `DisableCMD` is created and is set to 2, to disable Command Prompt.
+To enable Command Prompt again, either the value can be deleted or set to 0.